JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 [//]: # (title: Definition file)

-Kotlin/Native helps consume standard C and Objective-C libraries, allowing you to use their functionality in Kotlin.
+Kotlin/Native helps consume C and Objective-C libraries, allowing you to use their functionality in Kotlin.
 A special cinterop tool takes a C or an Objective-C library and generates the corresponding Kotlin bindings, so that the library methods can be used in your Kotlin code as usual.